1. Home

 The Pacific region is calling on big wealthy polluters to finally pick up the bill for their climate debts.

-Small island nations in the Pacific have contributed only 0.5 per cent of the world’s greenhouse gas emissions yet are struggling to pay for the increased frequency and severity of climate change impacts.
 Our Pacific partners tell us that they are surrounded by water, but there is not enough to drink.
 They have contaminated ground water from rising sea levels, and they are forced to shore up their seawalls with old tyres.

 Unheard, Uncharted

 Millions of people are increasing exposed to climate change impacts.
 Many of these impacts cannot be measured with economic metrics, yet ‘non-economic’ losses may be more significant than ‘economic’ losses.
-Find out why it’s vitally important that we understand how ‘non-economic’ loss and damage is impacting climate-vulnerable communities across the world, and build this into our climate policies.
+Find out why it’s vitally important that we understand how ‘non-economic’ loss and damage is impacting climate-vulnerable communities across the world and build this into our climate policies.

 The Laudato Si' Action Plan